mehboobelahi05/Roam-Preview-Window/README.md

-# Roam_Preview_Window
+# Roam Preview Window

-When you press 'meta + hover' over any page or tag or block-ref it will preview the page or block in a new window.
-Then you can go through whole of your graph.
+When you press 'meta + hover' over any page or tag or block-ref  or attribute it will preview that page or block in a new window.
+In the new Roam window you can view your whole graph.

 # Watch this video for demo.
 https://youtu.be/Id-GYYPqUQ0